nevermined-io/sdk-js/README.md

 ### Unit Tests

 For unit tests, running [`ganache-cli`](https://github.com/trufflesuite/ganache-cli) is required before starting the tests.
-It's best to start it on a different port so it doesn't clash with anything running in [Nevermind Tools](https://github.com/keyko-io/nevermind-tools):
+It's best to start it on a different port so it doesn't clash with anything running in [Nevermined Tools](https://github.com/keyko-io/nevermined-tools):

 ```bash
 npm i -g ganache-cli